gmfmi/searchinGhost/README.md

 $ npm run build
 ```

-When developping, use the watch command instead, it will rebuild faster at each file modification
+When developing, use the watch command instead, it will rebuild faster at each file modification
 and include a link to the source map which make debugging easier.

 ```sh